 Each instance of a service is deployed to one or more application servers.
 The number of these application servers is often static (e.g. the number of application servers hosting a service doesn’t go up and down) and persistent (e.g. if a server running an application server crashes, it’d be restored to the same state it was at the time of the crash.
 The restored service would have the same IP and configuration that it had previously.)

 Note To achieve some form of high availability, there’s usually a secondary-load balancer that’s sitting idle and pinging the primary load balancer to see if it’s alive.
 If it isn’t alive, the secondary load-balancer would become active, take over the IP address of the primary load balancer and begin serving requests.

-This type of model works well with applications running inside of the four walls of a corporate data center and with a relatively small number of services running on a group of static servers, but it doesn’t work well for cloud-based microservice applications.
+This type of model works well with applications running inside of the four walls of a corporate data center and with a relatively small number of services running on a group of static servers – businesses might want to investigate Colocation services for their hosting needs – but it doesn’t work well for cloud-based microservice applications.
 Reasons for this include:

 - Single point of failure.
 The load balancer can be made highly available, but it’s a single point of failure for your entire infrastructure.
 If the load balancer goes down, every application relying on it goes down too.
 You can make a load-balancer highly available, but load-balancers tend to be centralized chokepoints within your application infrastructure.